Trump says Greenland takeover needed for ‘world peace’

 In a post on Instagram, Danish Prime Minister Mette Frederiksen congratulated Nielsen and his incoming government, and said that “I look forward to close cooperation in an unnecessarily conflict-filled time.”

-Frederiksen said on Tuesday that the US visit, which was originally set for three days, created “unacceptable pressure.”
+Frederiksen said on Tuesday that the US visit, which was originally set for three days, created “unacceptable pressure”.
 She has said that Denmark wants to work with the US on defense and security, but Greenland belongs to the Greenlanders.

 Initially, Usha Vance had announced a solo trip to the Avannaata Qimussersu dogsled race in Sisimiut.
 Her husband then subsequently said he would join her on that trip, only to change that itinerary again – after protests from Greenland and Denmark – to a one-day visit by the couple to the military post only.